JalVish/SPQM/README.md

 Description: Quantile maps projected minimum and maximum temperature from a climate model simulation at a daily scale

 Usage
-SPQM_Temperature_Ft (Observations, Simulations)
+SPQM_Temperature_Ft (observations, simulations)

 Arguments
-Observations: A dataframe containing reference minimum and maximum temperature data at a daily scale.
+observations: A dataframe containing reference minimum and maximum temperature data at a daily scale.
 The dataframe must contain the date, minimum temperature, and maximum temperature
-Simulations: A dataframe containing projected minimum and maximum temperature data to be quantile mapped.
+simulations: A dataframe containing projected minimum and maximum temperature data to be quantile mapped.
 The dataframe must contain the date, minimum temperature, and maximum temperature

 References
 Rajulapati, C. R., Abdelmoaty, H.M., Nerantzaki, S.D., & Papalexiou, S. M. (2022).
 Changes in the risk of extreme temperatures in megacities worldwide, Climate Risk Management,  36, 100433 https://doi.org/10.1016/j.crm.2022.100433